Curried Celery and Potato Soup with Orzo –

 There are many different recipes for curry suitable for chicken, beef, lamb, or vegetable dishes.
 Additionally, curry can be served with rice, naan bread, or roti.

-Naan is a soft, tear-drop-shaped flatbread that plays a central role in Indian cuisine and complements many dishes.
+Naan bread is a soft, tear-drop-shaped flatbread that plays a central role in Indian cuisine and complements many dishes.
 The charred, puffy texture makes it perfect for dipping and scooping.

 • 1 tablespoon olive oil